Café Transatlántico: Shared Visions on Museums and Art

 Corey Piper has served as the Brock Curator of American Art at the Chrysler Museum of Art since 2017.
 He earned a Ph.D. in the history of American art from the University of Virginia and previously held curatorial positions at the Virginia Museum of Fine Arts.
 He has been the recipient of research and curatorial fellowships from the Smithsonian American Art Museum, Crystal Bridges Museum of American Art and the Philadelphia Museum of Art.
 Previous exhibitions curated and co-curated include Catching Sight: The World of the British Sporting Print, Watercolor: An American Medium and Thomas Jefferson, Architect.
 His writing has appeared in Burlington Magazine, Panorama: The Journal of the Association of Historians of American Art, and The British Art Journal.
 Piper served as the co-curator for the Chrysler’s current exhibition Americans in Spain: Painting and Travel, 1820-1920, which explores the widespread influence of Spanish art and travel on American painters.

-The recorded conversation will be posted in the Cafés Transatlánticos digital project.
+The recorded conversation has been posted in the Cafés Transatlánticos digital project.